-In accordance with Government Auditing Standards, we have also issued our report dated January 27, 2023, on our consideration of the Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated February 2, 2024, on our consideration of the Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Authority's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Authority's internal control over financial reporting and compliance.

-Caballero Fierman Llerena & Garcia, LLP Miramar, Florida January 27, 2023 MANAGEMENT'S DISCUSSION AND ANALYSIS
+Caballero Fierman Llerena & Garcia, LLP Hollywood, Florida February 2, 2024

-Management's Discussion and Analysis For the Fiscal Year Ended September 30, 2022
+Management's Discussion and Analysis For the Fiscal Year Ended September 30, 2023

-The audited financial statements for the Performing Arts Center Authority (the "Authority"), d/b/a Broward Center for the Performing Arts (the "Center"), for its fiscal year ended September 30, 2022 is presented in the format and content required by the Governmental Accounting Standards Board.
+The audited financial statements for the Performing Arts Center Authority (the "Authority"), d/b/a Broward Center for the Performing Arts (the "Center"), for its fiscal year ended September 30, 2023 is presented in the format and content required by the Governmental Accounting Standards Board.

-As in previous years, the Authority presents its financial statements and results for the fiscal year ending September 30, 2022 on a full accrual basis and as a single enterprise fund.
+As in previous years, the Authority presents its financial statements and results for the fiscal year ending September 30, 2023 on a full accrual basis and as a single enterprise fund.
 The financial statements also include it's discretely presented component unit.
 Furthermore, the "Statements of Net Position", the "Statements of Revenues, Expenses and Changes in Net Position", and the "Statements of Cash Flows" are described below and presented after this Management's Discussion and Analysis.